ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_tags.rst

 Selectively running tagged tasks in reusable files
 ---------------------------------------------------

 If you have a role or a tasks file with tags defined at the task or block level, you can selectively run or skip those tagged tasks in a playbook if you use a dynamic include instead of a static import.
 You must use the same tag on the included tasks and on the include statement itself.
-For example you might create a file with some tagged and some untagged tasks:
+For example, you might create a file with some tagged and some untagged tasks:

 .. code-block:: yaml